The Canal Boats

 Topics and series.
 This historical marker is listed in this topic list: Waterways & Vessels.
 In addition, it is included in the Susquehanna and Tidewater Canal series list.
 A significant historical year for this entry is 1842.

 Location.
-39° 47.975′ N, 76° 18.5′ W. Marker is in Lower Chanceford Township, Pennsylvania, in York County.
-Marker is on River Road.
-Marker is just north of Muddy Creek Access.
+39° 47.975′ N, 76° 18.5′ W. Marker is near Airville, Pennsylvania, in York County.
+Marker can be reached from Riverside Road east of River Road, on the right when traveling east.
+Marker is just north of Muddy Creek Access, in Lock 15 interpretive park.
+A walkway is available from either area's parking lot.
+The shortest route from southbound River Road is to go onto Riverside Drive at 330 River Road.
 Touch for map.
-Marker is at or near this postal address: 389 River Rd, Airville PA 17302, United States of America.
+Marker is in this post office area: Airville PA 17302, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Canal Community (here, next to this marker); The Locks (within shouting distance of this marker); The Susquehanna & Tidewater Canal (within shouting distance of this marker); Lock No. 12 (approx. 1˝ miles away); Survivor of the Past (approx. 1˝ miles away); Welsh Slate Quarrymens' Cottages at Coulsontown (approx. 5.2 miles away); The Slate Splitters (approx. 5.2 miles away); The Welsh Immigrants (approx. 5.2 miles away).
-Touch for a list and map of all markers in Lower Chanceford Township.
+The Canal Community (here, next to this marker); The Locks (within shouting distance of this marker); The Susquehanna & Tidewater Canal (within shouting distance of this marker); Lock No. 12 (approx. 1˝ miles away); Survivor of the Past (approx. 1˝ miles away); Dedicated to the honor and sacrifice (approx. 5.1 miles away); Welsh Slate Quarrymens' Cottages at Coulsontown (approx. 5.2 miles away); The Slate Splitters (approx. 5.2 miles away).
+Touch for a list and map of all markers in Airville.

 Credits.
-This page was last revised on January 6, 2021.
+This page was last revised on April 22, 2021.
 It was originally submitted on July 18, 2020, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 33 times since then and 5 times this year.
-Photos: 1, 2. submitted on July 18, 2020, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 57 times since then and 29 times this year.
+Last updated on April 22, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1. submitted on July 18, 2020, by Bill Pfingsten of Bel Air, Maryland.
+2. submitted on April 22, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+3. submitted on July 18, 2020, by Bill Pfingsten of Bel Air, Maryland.